osic/ref-impl/documents/osa-refimpl-deploy.md

 Deployment host should also have an interface on the same network allocated for container management.
 This interface will be used to connect and manage all target hosts and their hosted containers that will be created later by OSA.

-First open __/opt/osic-ref-impl/playbooks/vars/vlan_network_mapping.yml__ file and change settings there to match network configurations.
+First open __/opt/osic-ref-impl/playbooks/vars/vlan_network_mapping.yml__ file and change settings there to match your network configurations.

 Then execute the following command: